-Amtrak promises plan to fix aging Penn Station infrastructure
+After NJ Transit and LIRR delays, Amtrak vows to fix Penn Station but warns of more disruptions - amNewYork

 LIRR and New Jersey Transit riders dealt with another round of delays and cancellations during the peak evening commute on Tuesday.

-Normal service was restored to NJ Transit's Northeast Corridor, North Jersey Coast Line, Raritan Valley and MidTown Direct trains around 9:48 p.m, hours after the first delays and cancellations started rolling in.
+Normal service was restored to NJ Transit trains around 9:48 p.m, hours after the first delays and cancellations started rolling in.
 LIRR trains returned to normal service around the end of the evening peak commute at 8 p.m.

 The service changes were due to overhead wire problems in one of the East River tunnels, the two agencies said.
 Amtrak, which is responsible for track and equipment maintenance in and around Penn Station, said a downed catenary was the cause.